 I commend the work of the charities Shine and SBH Scotland for their work in assisting people affected by spina bifida and other such conditions.
 Those charities, public health authorities, scientists and others all agree on the need to reduce the number of pregnancies that have neural tube defects by the mandatory fortification of flour with folic acid—the USA and other countries do that already.
 Will the Prime Minister look at bringing the UK into line by introducing this very important public health preventive action?

 The right hon.
-Gentleman raises an important issue, and I join him in commending the excellent work those charities are doing on this issue.
+Gentleman raises an important issue, and I join him in commending the excellent work of charities on this issue.
 We all want mums-to-be to have healthy pregnancies and, of course, there is NHS guidance on the supplements, such as folic acid, that women planning a pregnancy should take before conception and, indeed, until the twelfth week of pregnancy.
 Women are recommended to eat more folate-rich foods during pregnancy.
 We will continue to look at this issue to ensure that the advice and the action that is taken are absolutely right to ensure that mums-to-be have healthy pregnancies.

 I am sure the whole House will join me in congratulating Sir Cliff Richard on his successful action against the BBC, which behaved atrociously in its illegal invasion of his privacy.
 Will my right hon.
 Friend look again at changing the law so that a suspect is not named by the media, except in exceptional cases, until such time as they are charged?
 I know I am off her Christmas card list, but I have tabled a private Member’s Bill that commands cross-party and, I think, widespread support—I am more than happy to call it Cliff’s law.
 Will the Prime Minister please agree at least to look at the Bill, because Sir Cliff is not alone and this is not confined to sexual offences?
 Suspects should not be named by the media until such time as they are charged.

 Obviously, my right hon.
 Friend has raised a very important issue.
 She has raised it in the specific case of Sir Cliff Richard, but, as she said, this does not just relate to somebody who is well known and in the public eye.
 This is a difficult issue, it has to be dealt with sensitively and I looked at it when I was Home Secretary.
-There may well be cases where the publication of a name enables other victims to come forward and therefore to strengthen the case against an individual.
+There may well be cases where the publication of a name enables other victims to come forward and therefore strengthen the case against an individual.
 So this is not somewhere where we either do all of one or all of another; it is an issue for careful judgment.
 But in exercising that careful judgment, the police have to recognise their responsibilities and the media need to recognise their responsibilities as well.

 Thank you, Mr Speaker.
 On Saturday, we had the international day of remembrance for victims of honour abuse.
 This Friday, it will be two years to the day since the rape and murder of my constituent Samia Shahid, who was lured to Pakistan.
 I thank colleagues in the House, and, in particular, the leader of my party, for showing solidarity with the #honourher campaign today.
 Will the Prime Minister once again reiterate our commitment to eradicating violence against women and girls?
 Will she also urge the Pakistani authorities to give justice to Samia Shahid—two years on we are still waiting for a trial?